A Comprehensive Multipolar Theory for Periodic Metasurfaces: Analytic equations: Normal incidence

 The effective Mie coefficients/polarizabilities of the particles in these expressions above depend on (a) the modulation of the elements of the same multipolar order through $C_{\rm dd}$ and $C_{\rm QQ}$ and (b) the coupling with other multipole moments in the lattice through $C_{\rm dQ}$.
 The $\CircArrowLeft{{\scaleto{b_2}{4.5pt}}}$ superscript shows the coupled parameters, and the coupling term is written in the circle.
 Electric (magnetic) dipole moments are coupled to magnetic (electric) quadrupole moments and vice versa.
-The modulated and coupled Mie coefficients, that are commonly called the \textit{effective Mie coefficients}, can be written as,
+The modulated and coupled Mie coefficients, that are commonly called the \textit{effective Mie coefficients}, can be written as The modulated Mie coefficients in \eqref{couplingMie} are explicitly written as